December 2015 Reflections: climate change conferences, art and rain

 I travelled to and from Paris for the COP and ArtCOP21 by train – as Elizabeth Dirth argues, aviation is a climate justice issue: by flying in a world where our carbon budget is limited, you’re saying that your time is more important than someone else’s cooking fuel or food.
 And the longer journey on the train is nicer.
 You can work, read, sleep – none of which are really possible on a plane.
 My journey home was disrupted by the floods in northern England: I eventually got home some eight hours late and only by the skin of my teeth after lots of creative thinking about connections, trains and buses!
 There’s no doubt that the floods are consistent with the weather changes we’d expect from global heating, and they will happen again.
 They brought home the points I’ve made above: change is coming, whether we like it or not – the question is whether we adapt and manage the change, or whether we ignore it until it’s too late.

 ArtCOP Scotland, our own artistic response to climate change and the COP, took place in an atmosphere of meteorological crisis and showed people managing – sometimes only just!
 There’s not enough room, and I don’t have the skills, to do it justice here so I commend you to two think-pieces Creative Carbon Scotland commissioned that take a critical look at the work, our own approach, and the weather that affected it.
 Moira Jeffrey wrote about the visual arts work and Wallace Heim about the performing arts.
 They are both thoughtful, knowledgeable pieces.

-Click to read the blogs online
+Click on the image and related resources below to read the blogs online.